jnozzi/cocoadev.com/markdown/AutomaticBinaryUpgrades.md

 ----

 Okay, so what mechanism do you use to "change all the files"?
-Do you just do a shell call using General/NSTask with maybe a "sudo" and an "rm" in there?
+Do you just do a shell call using NSTask with maybe a "sudo" and an "rm" in there?

 ----

 Nope.
-General/NSFileManager calls.
+NSFileManager calls.

 ----